Veterinary Science Technology - A.A.S.

-- Transfer into the 4 year Veterinary Services Management, Bachelor of Technology degree or Veterinary Technology, Bachelor of Science degree at SUNY Canton.
+- Transfer into the 4 year Veterinary Service Administration, Bachelor's in Business Administration degree or Veterinary Technology, Bachelor's of Science degree at SUNY Canton.

 - Articulation agreement with Cornell College of Agriculture and Life Sciences undergraduate program in Animal Science for any student graduating with a 3.0 average and possessing the required prerequisite courses.